Eric-D-Stevens/Introductory-Machine-Learning/Linear_Regression/README.md

 ### Output

 The first output to the terminal is a demonstration of the results of adding a dummy variable of all ones.
+The error function we use to determine the accuracy of the learing model is sum squared error (SSE).

 ```
 Training Data With Dummy SSE:  9561.19128998